History Summer Camps

 Adventures in History Camp

-Eligibility: Children entering 4th, 5th, or 6th grade in the fall of 2024 may attend.
+Eligibility: Children entering 4th, 5th, or 6th grade in the Fall.

 Time: 9 a.m. to 12 p.m.